-3. Verification/Original Ink Signature(s):
+3. Verification/Original Signature(s):

-The Form 410 filed with the Secretary of State must contain an original signature(s).
+The Form 410 filed with the Secretary of State by paper must contain an original ink signature(s).
+The Form 410 filed with the Secretary of State by email must contain a verified digital signature(s).
 The committee treasurer or assistant treasurer must sign the Form 410.
 Also, each controlling officeholder, candidate or state ballot measure proponent must sign the Form 410.
 If more than three control the committee, one of them may sign on behalf of all controlling individuals.
-If a candidate will serve as his or her own treasurer, he or she must sign as the candidate and again as the treasurer.
+If a candidate will serve as their own treasurer, they must sign as the candidate and again as the treasurer.